 We are still hoping to do things like visit a nursing home, take small gifts to emergency workers, volunteer at local charities, etc.

 I found the picture above with ideas for each day, and it has been fun to think of our own too.
-This blog also has some great ideas each day for random acts of kindness with the angel!

 I know several of you mentioned doing something similar, and I’d love to hear how it is going for you!
+Anything I can do to plan and reduce my holiday stress is a big win.

 Have you ever done anything like this with your kids?
 Any other ideas to help encourage participation in the Holiday season?
 Please share below!